 The result can be a significant reduction in stress and anxiety, making this a great addition to the list of positive coping strategies Gilboa thinks all teens should have in their arsenal.
 “It’s important for teens to know that this is a self-regulation technique they can employ on their own,” she says.

 But how to lure teens away from their screens and into the natural world?

 “I share with my kids what I have learned about the scientific benefits of being in nature.
 So that it’s not just ‘Because I said so,’ or ‘Because I’m the parent.’
 The biggest lesson I learned is that I need to meet them where they are and find common activities we all like to do together, like camping,” says Morley.

 Even if you can only entice your teen as far as the backyard, with phone still in hand, there are benefits to going outdoors to be had.
 “If teens are experiencing conflict or feeling overwhelmed, just spending some time sitting on the porch can help to relax them,” says Gilboa.

 To get the benefits of going outdoors for a little nature therapy, you don’t have to mount a camping expedition.
 Taking advantage of nearby nature in and around your neighborhood can do the trick.
 It’s as simple as a hike in the local nature preserve or a walk around the block.

-“Nature is everywhere,” says Harvey Webster, director of wildlife resources at the Cleveland Museum of Natural History.
-“I always remind kids that if they want to see something cool, they have to do something really profound.
+“Nature is everywhere,” says Harvey Webster, Chief Wildlife Officer and Museum Ambassador at the Cleveland Museum of Natural History.
+“I always remind kids that if they want to see something cool, they don’t have to do something really profound.
 Just go outside and look up.”

 “As a lifelong nature educator, I’m really concerned about people having a rudimentary understanding of science,” says Webster.
 “We want people to be connected with their world.
 We want them not to be afraid of nature but to respect it.”
 But during his 40 years at the Museum, Webster has seen a decline in the amount of time youngsters spend in nature.